Shandelier/Unity-Interactive-VR-Viewer/README.md

-# VRPPWr
+# Unity-Interactive-VR-Viewer
-Simple VR game made for VRPremium made in Unity.
-It allows player to immersively watch 360 photos.
-Deployment was meant for iOS devices.
+Simple VR viewer for VRPremium made in Unity.
+It allows to immersively watch 360 photos.
+Tested on iPhone 6s.